SOHAR Port and Freezone: Logistics

+Metals

-The metals cluster at SOHAR has experienced rapid development over the years.
+The metals cluster at SOHAR Port and Freezone has experienced rapid development over the years.
 SOHAR is equipped with deep-water jetties capable of handling the Valemax class of Very Large Ore Carriers (VLOCs), which are among the world's largest ships.
 Apart from aluminium and steel, SOHAR also hosts the largest rare earth metal plant of its kind, second only to China.
 The plant will manufacture antimony metal and trioxide, a precious mineral used as a flame retardant in a wide range of industries.
 A recent signing will also see the construction of additional ferrochrome furnaces that will increase production capacity.